 Family Advent Schedule: 10-20 minutes a day of Scriptures, Service, Books, and Music

-In addition to that, the grown ups will have the opportunity to read a Christmas devotional each evening (here’s our list).
-The whole thing will be short and sweet – only about 10-15 minutes per day – but meaningful.
+In addition to that, the grown ups read a Christmas devotional each evening (here’s our list).

-In addition to the religious advent activities, I want to add in a few special and fun family holiday activities.
-Nothing stressful or overblown, but just some simple and sweet advent activity ideas to enjoy time together and do virtual versions of some beloved traditions.
+In addition to the daily advent activities, we love doing a few fun family holiday activities on various days through the season.
+Nothing stressful or overblown, but just some simple and sweet advent activity ideas to enjoy time together with some fun traditions.
 Here’s what we’re doing!

 - Open Christmas jammies on Thanksgiving weekend and decorate the tree